Display Bilingual:

 I should stop being the one who waits

-How can I make you hear this?
+How can I make sure you hear it

 I'm the one who only loves you